About Melissa Proof of Work Follow the Money Issues Events Press Endorsements Volunteer

 The Case That Changed Everything

 A disabled American veteran.
 An illegal detention.
-A shattered family.
+A constitutional crisis.
 A fight Melissa would not lose.

 Zahid Chaudhry in U.S. Army dress uniform, saluting before the American flag, 2003